cockroachdb/docs/v2.1/architecture/replication-layer.md

 <span class="version-tag">New in v2.1:</span> Because CockroachDB serves reads from a range's leaseholder, it benefits your cluster's performance if the replica closest to the primary geographic source of traffic holds the lease.
 However, as traffic to your cluster shifts throughout the course of the day, you might want to dynamically shift which nodes hold leases.

-Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should transfer the lease to another existing replica by considering the following inputs:
+Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should transfer the lease to another replica by considering the following inputs:

-- The number of leases on each node
+- Number of requests from each locality
-- The number of requests from each locality
+- Number of leases on each node
-- The latency between localities
+- Latency between localities

 ##### Intra-locality